jzacsh/drupalsh/readme.md

 ------------
 You basically only need bash and drupal.

-These scripts just need to be in your path. eg.: Download these, add them to your path:
+These scripts just need to be in your [PATH](http://en.wikipedia.org/wiki/Path_(variable)) [env. variable](http://en.wikipedia.org/wiki/Environment_variable). eg.: Download this repo and add it to your path:

     git clone git://github.com/jzacsh/drupalsh ~/drupalsh
     export PATH=~/drupalsh/:$PATH